Ibrahim-Hashim-Coding/predirep/README.md

 Features:

-Detailed documentation on the architecture, training process, and integration.
+Detailed documentation on the PrediRep architecture, training process, and analyses.
+Also includes implementations of PredNet, PreCNet and RBP.
-Comparative analysis showcasing the advancements over similar networks such as PredNet, PreCNet and RBP.
-User-friendly implementation with clear instructions for seamless utilization.

 Usage:
 [Provide concise instructions on how to use your code, including dependencies and setup.]